 Data-driven outreach for libraries also supports public relations efforts.
 When librarians can demonstrate measurable impact through clear assessment measures and outcomes, it becomes easier to justify funding and advocate for the value of library services.

 Accurate audience data provides a foundation for stronger advocacy and funding conversations.
-When the staff know exactly how many households received a postcard, opened an email, or attended an outreach event, they can demonstrate outcomes more clearly.
+When the staff know exactly how many households received a postcard, opened an email, checked out content or attended an outreach event, they can demonstrate outcomes more clearly.

 Funding organizations value: